 Add about four inches of crushed stone within the cavity, then lay down your final two rings of blocks.
-Let the adhesive dry for approximately two days before having your inaugural fire.
+Let the adhesive dry for approximately two days before having your first fire.
 After that, let it burn, baby, burn!

 Your fire pit will be just fine with retaining wall blocks, but once you’re done building the pit, you may wish to insert a steel fire ring.
 Doing so will extend the life of your blocks by preventing them from drying out prematurely.

 Also note that while it may be tempting incorporate river stones, it’s much safer to avoid them, because they actually run the risk of exploding when heated.